All Episodes

 Remember, Obama was portrayed as this post-racial president, post-partisan president.

-Everything was gonna vanish.
+Everything was going to vanish.

 There wasn't going to be any more racism.